Logo

 Setting up dots of binding and containers on mobile devices

-You need to set up positioning of absolute elements on mobile devices separately from the PC version of your site.
+You need to set up positioning of absolute elements on mobile devices separately from the Desktop version of your site.
 To go to the Mobile phones mode, click the icon on the editor panel.

 You can set up the size, position, and dot of binding for elements on mobile devices.

-Containers cannot be separately set up for mobile devices.
+You cannot customize containers for mobile devices.

 This will cause the element to "disappear" (go below the section) on scroll.
 To avoid this on mobile devices, always add the element to the section (container) where the element will actually be located.